 The notebooks containing lecture material are all in a github repository:

-Make sure you have Anaconda 2.3.0 installed on your personal computer or on your account on the Bayes servers.
-Anaconda 2.3.0 comes with Python 2.7 and all packages required for this class.
+Make sure you have Anaconda 4.4 (Python 2.7 version) installed on your personal computer or wherever you plan to work.
+Anaconda supports all major operating systems, installs locally, and does not require administrator privileges.
+The latest version of Anaconda comes with Python 2.7 and all packages required for this class.

 - Lecture 04: Numpy Basics